FlyingFortressIT/blog.flyingfortressit.ca/content/posts/passwords-1.md

 It is only fitting that my first set of articles on security revolve around passwords.
 Passwords have been with us for centuries, since long before computers were around, and despite attempts to kill passwords with various new techniques and approaches, they will remain a cornerstone of digital security for many, many years to come, maybe forever.
 They are the most basic and the most obvious way that security touches the day-to-day lives of every user.

-A typical article or series of articles on security follows a general pattern: we would discuss the nature of the problem, show why it's important, maybe how to exploit it, why existing approaches are no good, and THEN present the solution at the end.
+A typical article or series of articles on security follows a general pattern: we would discuss the nature of the problem, show why it's important, maybe how to exploit it, why existing approaches are no good, and *then* present the solution at the end.
 But this time, I felt that letting people know what the solution is from the get-go has much more value.
 The sooner I give you the tools to improve your personal or corporate security, the better.
 That way, as soon as you are convinced of the issue, you can take appropriate steps to improve the situation.
 On top of that, many people are already aware that their approach to how they handle passwords is... inadequate.

 ## Good and Bad Passwords